 Zobrist spent the first nine seasons of his career with the Rays before being traded to the A's prior to the 2015 season.
 Oakland then traded him to the Royals in July, as Kansas City made a run to its second straight World Series appearance.
 After losing to the Giants in seven games the prior October, the Royals won their first title in 30 years.
-Zobrist was a key contributor throughout that postseason, hitting .303 with a pair of homers -- one in ALCS Game 4, and the other in Game 6.
+Zobrist was a key contributor throughout that '15 postseason, hitting .303 with a pair of homers -- one each in Game 4 and Game 6 of the ALCS.
 That performance may have helped his free-agency stock, and the Cubs signed the 34-year-old utility player to a four-year, $56 million deal that offseason.
-It paid dividends right away, as Zobrist was an All-Star in '16 before being named the Most Valuable Player of the World Series, leading the Cubs to their first championship in 108 years.
+It paid dividends right away, as Zobrist was an All-Star in '16 before being named the Most Valuable Player of the World Series, helping lead the Cubs to their first championship in 108 years.
+Zobrist stumbled a bit in '17, hitting just .232 with a career-low .693 OPS, but bounced back with a .305 average and .817 OPS the following season.
+He was limited to just 47 games in '19, the final season of that four-year deal.

 Murphy was a postseason revelation for the Mets, as New York won its first pennant in 15 years before losing to the Royals in the World Series.
-The second baseman, who had never hit more than 14 home runs in a single season, smashed seven of them between the National League Division Series against the Dodgers and the NL Championship Series against the Cubs.
+The second baseman, who had never hit more than 14 home runs in a single season, smashed seven homers between the NLDS against the Dodgers and the NLCS against the Cubs.
 While his postseason power was impressive, the small sample size didn't have much of an impact on his free agency.
 Nevertheless, he signed a three-year, $37.5 million deal with the Nationals that offseason.
-He would hit 54 homers over the next two-plus seasons for Washington before being traded to the Cubs last August.
+He put up a .347/.390/.595 hitting line and finished second in NL MVP Award in his debut season with the Nats.
+Murphy once again received some MVP votes in a solid '17 campaign, but was ultimately traded to the Cubs at the '18 Trade Deadline.
+He participated in the postseason in each of those three seasons, but that streak came to an end this year after he signed with the Rockies last offseason.

 Pujols put together a tremendous October for the Cardinals in 2011, hitting .353 with five homers -- three of which came in Game 3 of the World Series against the Rangers -- and 16 RBIs.
 Pujols, of course, already had standing as one of the premier free agents to hit the market, but his prodigious power display in a seven-game Fall Classic victory over Texas capped his Cardinals career with an exclamation point.
 That winter, the Angels inked Pujols to a 10-year, $254 million contract.
 He has since been beset with foot injuries and has seen his production decline gradually.